-VoIP is the term used for making or receiving phone calls over the internet or internal networks.
-It stands for Voice over Internet Protocol.
+VoIP, by definition, is the term standing for making or receiving phone calls over the internet or internal networks.
+It stands for Voice over Internet Protocol, in short.

-SIP is an application layer protocol that is used for multimedia sessions including VoIP calls.
-It stands for Session Initiation Protocol.
+SIP is an application layer protocol serving for multimedia sessions including VoIP calls.
+It stands in short for Session Initiation Protocol.

-The term SIP, or SIPs, is often used as a shortcut meaning SIP Trunks.
-The term ‘trunk’ in itself is misleading as it has no distinct physical form but relates to the ability for two end points to make and receive telephone calls over an IP connection.
-The use of SIP Trunks requires a dedicated end point, usually a telephone system, and for resilient services a dedicated data connection is recommended.
+The term SIP, or SIPs, is often a shortcut meaning SIP Trunks.
+The term ‘trunk’ in itself is misleading as it has no distinct physical form but relates to the ability for two endpoints to make and receive telephone calls over an IP connection.
+The use of SIP Trunks requires a specific, reliable endpoint, usually a telephone system, and for resilient services a reliable data connection is necessary.

-Hosted telephone systems usually use SIP to connect a dedicated handset to a network based telephone system, often requiring a dedicated data connection.
+Hosted telephone systems usually use SIP to connect a specific handset to a network-based telephone system, often requiring a reliable data connection.

-These are the newer technologies being used to replace traditional business telephone systems that use TDM – Time Division Multiplexing – which is the protocol used by ISND telephone lines.
+These are, in effect, the newer technologies in use to replace traditional business telephone systems.
+In short, these use TDM – Time Division Multiplexing – which is the protocol in use by ISDN telephone lines.

-Gateways are available to connect SIP and SaaS to existing telephone system.
+Gateways are available to connect SIP and SaaS to the existing telephone system.

 We hope this helps.